lawrennd/talks/_information/information-energy-and-intelligence.md

 \subsection{What is GENERIC?}

-\notes{One of the most remarkable consequences of constrained maximum entropy production is the emergence of GENERIC structure—a framework from non-equilibrium thermodynamics that combines reversible and irreversible dynamics.}
+\notes{The constrained maximum entropy production leads to a GENERIC-like structure.
+A framework from non-equilibrium thermodynamics that combines reversible (energy conserving) and irreversible dynamics (entropy producing).}

 \include{_physics/includes/generic-framework-intro.md}
 \include{_physics/includes/generic-equation-structure.md}